isovector/sandymaguire.me/wip/travel-narratives.markdown

 *significantly* better than it ever had before.
 So well, in fact, that I now consider it to have been my best relationship ever.

-My goal for 2017 was to leave San Francisco: a city I didn't love and in which I wasn't happy.
+My big goal for 2017 was to leave San Francisco: a city I didn't love and in which I wasn't happy.
 I didn't know where I was going, but I knew I needed to get out sooner than later.
 With a characteristic lack of foresight and planning, I decided to move to Denver in May, despite knowing nothing about it or anyone in it.
 In retrospect it wasn't a fantastic move, but neither was it necessarily a bad one.

 Denver, as it happens, is a city full of people who are excited about smoking weed and hiking mountains.
 Despite my hairstyle, I'm not a fan of either